ostr1969/dwgTextReader/README.md

 ## Limitations

-The Crawler do not perform ocr
+The Crawler do not perform ocr.

 ---

 ## Screenshots / Usage Examples